How many times have you

-To lure cockroaches into falling for this bait is tricky.
-The catch here is to entice a cockroach into eating the gel bait.
+To lure cockroaches into falling for this bait is tricky; the catch here is to entice a cockroach into eating the gel bait.

-bait works very rarely as most of the times, it’s difficult to locate them as they can be scattered all over a place.
+bait works very rarely as most of the time, it’s difficult to locate them as they can be scattered all over a place.

 this bait, one needs to follow the following steps:

 Firstly, you must locate the spots you want to target.
 Usually, places with feces of any kind or leftover food near trash cans in your kitchen or small cracks and crevices in walls and floors are where these critters are found.
 Then, once the spots are located, place small dots of the gel bait.
 The gel bait dries up over time, losing its effect; therefore, keep reapplying it for successfully killing the roaches.

 Well, the list of predators is never-ending; as it turns out, a cockroach is like a delicacy for many animals, including mammals, reptiles, amphibians.

 Reptiles like lizards are one of the greatest predators of cockroaches; be it house lizards or geckos.